 Action (and responsible Agency) Description and expected outcome areas Status update August 2022 Create a local innovation and partnership fund (HUD) This initiative creates a local innovation and partnership fund (LIPF).
 The LIPF supports local initiatives to respond to and prevent homelessness.
 Expected Outcome Areas: Access to support Enabled housing system In place Round two of LIPF has closed with up to \$6 million allocated.
-All applicants have be discussions are underway with all successful applicants, and it is anticipated fundi Preparation is underway for round three of the Fund and it is expected application 2022 for the last round of funding.
+All applicants have been notified of the outcome.
+Grant discussions are underway with all successful applicants, and it is anticipated funding decisions will be announced shortly.
+Preparation is underway for round three of the Fund and it is expected applications for the Fund will open before the end of 2022 for the last round of funding.
 Build capacity and capability of Māori providers (HUD) The focus of this initiative is to build the capacity and capability of Māori providers and services working with Māori experiencing homelessness.
-Expected Outcome Areas: Sufficient housing supply Responsive, appropriate support system Underway &amp; Delivered (He Taupua fund) The action has been fully delivered and no future activity or reporting is required. initiatives is through Whai Kainga Whai Oranga.
-The He Taupua and He Kūkū ki te Kāinga funds achieved the following (February 2 100% funding allocated to He Taupua providers 106 contracted He Taupua deliverables achieved MAIHI Ka Ora - Phase 2 - Implementation Plan operationalises the MAIHI K Funding guidelines developed for the next round of He Taupua to build capa providers 100% funding allocated to He Kūkū ki te Kāinga providers 200% funding allocated to He Kūkū ki te Kāinga providers 100% funding allocated to He Kūkū ki te Kāinga providers 100% funding allocated to He Kūkū ki te Kāinga providers 42 completed He Kūkū ki te Kāinga deliverables 70 new houses currently delivered through He Kūkū ki te Kāinga 158 people (whānau-level) currently housed through He Kūkū ki te Kāinga.
-Enable and support kaupapa Māori approaches (HUD) The focus of this initiative is on enabling organisations to take kaupapa Māori approaches in developing and delivering services to achieve Māori housing and wellbeing outcomes.
-Expected Outcome Areas: Sufficient housing supply Responsive, appropriate support system In development & Delivered (He Taupua fund) This action has been fully delivered and no future activity and reporting are require capability of Māori providers action for full outputs of the He Taupua fund.
-Budget 2022 announced \$25 million for the provision of kaupapa Māori support s more flexible way that better meets the needs and aspirations of whānau.
-Budget and delivery of by Māori, for Māori approaches to supporting whānau in urgent he development for delivery in 2023.
+Expected Outcome Areas: Sufficient housing supply Responsive, appropriate support system Underway & Delivered (He Taupua fund) The action has been fully delivered and no future activity or reporting is required.
+Any new funding for Māori Housing initiatives is through Whai Kainga Whai Oranga.
+The He Taupua and He Kūkū ki te Kāinga funds achieved the following (February 2022 update): 100% funding allocated to He Taupua providers 106 contracted He Taupua deliverables achieved MAIHI Ka Ora - Phase 2 - Implementation Plan operationalises the MAIHI Ka Ora - National Māori Housing Strategy Funding guidelines developed for the next round of He Taupua to build capability and capacity of Iwi and Māori providers 100% funding allocated to He Kūkū ki te Kāinga providers 42 completed He Kūkū ki te Kāinga deliverables 70 new houses currently delivered through He Kūkū ki te Kāinga 158 people (whānau-level) currently housed through He Kūkū ki te Kāinga Enable and support kaupapa Māori approaches (HUD) The focus of this initiative is on enabling organisations to take kaupapa Māori approaches in developing and delivering services to achieve Māori housing and wellbeing outcomes.
+Expected Outcome Areas: Sufficient housing supply Responsive, appropriate support system In development & Delivered (He Taupua fund) This action has been fully delivered and no future activity and reporting are required.
+See the above Build capacity and capability of Māori providers action for full outputs of the He Taupua fund.
+Budget 2022 announced \$25 million for the provision of kaupapa Māori support services for Māori providers to deliver in a more flexible way that better meets the needs and aspirations of whānau.
+Budget 2022 funding will be used to enable design and delivery of by Māori, for Māori approaches to supporting whānau in urgent housing need.
+This initiative is in early development for delivery in 2023.
 Ongoing involvement of people with lived experience of homelessness (HUD) This initiative will set up meaningful ongoing engagement of people with lived experience of homelessness to provide insights, views and voices within Government policy, evaluation, design, and delivery work on homelessness at a local, regional, and national level.
-Expected Outcome Areas: Responsive, appropriate support system Enabled housing system In Place Homelessness Sector Support Services (HSSS) is in the establishment stage of Ngā Actions included: Initial engagement with some providers has taken place to understand how t whānau with lived experience Commenced a knowledge audit of lived experience literature and publication build on the existing evidence base Developed an ethics statement to guide the approach Initial engagement with key providers to gain and understand: existing lived experience practice insights on the benefits and barriers to engagement how we engage with whānau in a safe way Engagement between HUD and HSSS to identify policy and service design eng include the voices of lived experience.
+Expected Outcome Areas: Responsive, appropriate support system Enabled housing system In Place Homelessness Sector Support Services (HSSS) is in the establishment stage of Ngā Puna Kōrero - voices of lived experience.
+Actions included: Initial engagement with some providers has taken place to understand how they connect with and integrate the voices of whānau with lived experience Commenced a knowledge audit of lived experience literature and publications to understand the work already done and build on the existing evidence base Developed an ethics statement to guide the approach Initial engagement with key providers to gain and understand: